LBHackney-IT/council-tax-bill-plan-b/README.md

 - `/app` - basic Python Flask application that was going to be used for generate data files for council tax billing
 - `/bin/open_db_tunnel` - Bash script to create a tunnel to the database in AWS
 - `/data_scripts` - Python scripts to extract relevant data from files
-- `/docs` - documentation mainly around our database
+- `/docs` - documentation around our database, data diagrams & bill templates
 - `/infrastructure` - Terraform to create AWS Aurora RDS instance

 ## Getting started